Tachyus/coding-challenge/README.md

 2. The search functionality may be triggered by the user's typing or by the user hitting a search button.
 It needs to do one but does not need to do both.

-3. The grid and visualization must filter to only show the data associated with the results from the search input.
+3. The grid and visualization should filter to only show the data associated with the results from the search input.

 ## Step Four - Updating a wells name
 For this step you will give the user the ability to edit the name of one of the wells in the grid.